fenago/ansible-course/md/Lab_10.md

 $ ssh host.example.com -vvv
 ```

-I\'ve taken the hostname from the error itself to ensure that I\'m
-simulating exactly what Ansible is doing.
-I\'m doing this to ensure that
-I can see all possible logging messages that SSH is able to give me to
-troubleshoot the problem.

 The second problem might be a little bit more complex to debug since it
 can happen for multiple reasons.
 One of those is that you are trying to